olefriis/advent-of-code/2019/22/README.md

 `deal with increment 53487514281045`, and 53487514281045's prime factors are 3, 5, 13, and 274294945031.
 Needless to say, 274294945031 is a bit too big for the methodology above, so, well, it just won't work.
 Interesting!
 So I'm not so sorry I spent time on dealing with 'deal into new stack' after all.

+UPDATE 2: Now I started looking at other approaches to this whole challenge.
+Looking at the [super impressive implementation from sophiebits](https://github.com/sophiebits/adventofcode/blob/main/2019/day22.py), it's clear that I should have _started_ by reversing the original list and _then_ done the reduction, as we would then not have to find primes etc. Oh well.